Tips for Decanting Food

 Use a label on the bottom of the jar to write the package expiry date, or the date the item was made, if the food item is homemade.

-At the end of the day, decanting isn’t about perfection, it’s about creating a kitchen and a system that works for you.
+At the end of the day, decanting isn’t about perfection, it’s about creating a system that works for you.

-For me, it brings a sense of calm, reduces waste and makes everyday cooking feel easier and more enjoyable.
+For me though, it brings a sense of calm, reduces waste and makes every day cooking feel easier and more enjoyable.

 OrganiseD is a Tipperary based decluttering & organising business, you can follow me by clicking the links below.